The Delta Modules

 All courses require a high level of literacy and language as well IT skills: an initial TEFL / TESOL qualification and an undergraduate degree (or equivalent) is also a requirement.
 All applicants for module 2 will require an interview.

-In order to be able to complete all 3 modules, you would need to attend all face-to-face sessions and dedicate around another 10-14 hours a week for individual tutorials, assessments, preparation for sessions, directed reading and independent study.
+In order to be able to complete all 3 modules, you would need to dedicate around 10-14 hours a week for individual tutorials, assessments, preparation for sessions, directed reading and independent study.
 You will be given a detailed course and study plan, access to an on-line learning platform, library and journal resources and be given a dedicated tutor.

 The requirements for entry are normally the following as a minimum, although applications are assessed on an individual basis.
-The requirements are assessed throughout the application process.
+The requirements are assessed throughout the application process - please see NILE for specific module 2 requirements.

 - Aged 21 or over.